 In addition to performance and composition, Steve has been a music instructor at Cabrillo College in Aptos for 35 years.
 He currently teaches songwriting and music theory, and has worked as a vocal director for Cabrillo stage.
 In the past he has taught Jazz Ensemble, Jazz Choir, Jazz Improvisation and a variety of other courses.

-Steve directs the Honor Band and summer Jazz Camp for Kuumbwa Jazz, where he has also served on the Board of Directors.
+Steve directs the summer Jazz Camp for Kuumbwa Jazz, where he has also served on the Board of Directors.
 He also sits on the Board of Directors of the Santa Cruz Jazz Festival, where he has previously served as President.
-For almost 20 years, Steve has taught for Santa Cruz City Schools, including several years of superior ratings for jazz band and jazz choir performances at the Santa Cruz Jazz Festival.
+For almost 20 years, Steve taught for Santa Cruz City Schools, including several years of superior ratings for jazz band and jazz choir performances at the Santa Cruz Jazz Festival.
 Steve has worked as an adjudicator at jazz festivals in Santa Cruz, San Jose and Monterey.
 He also works as the low-brass coach for the El Camino Youth Symphony.
 Steve has a B.A. in music and an M.A. in education from the University of California at Santa Cruz.